Zantac (Ranitidine) Cancer Lawsuits

 Zantac hasn't technically been recalled, but it's no longer available after the U.S. Food and Drug Administration requested complete market removal of the once-popular heartburn medication, and drugmakers complied by pulling Zantac (and its generic counterpart ranitidine) from shelves nationwide.

-Can Zantac Ever Legally Come Back on the Market?
+Will Zantac Come Back on the Market?

 If a company can show, through scientific data, that their ranitidine product is stable and the NDMA levels do not increase over time to unsafe levels, FDA may consider allowing that ranitidine product back on the U.S. market.